voidabhi/python-scripts/Plick/README.md

 # Plick

-A command line tool for downloading file
+A command line tool for downloading file from url